-A fair [of sorts] had come suddenly.
-The agora was flooded with color and firelight in the evenings, merchant carts in the early mornings.
+A fair of sorts had come upon the land suddenly.
+The agora was alive with color and firelight in the evenings, heckling merchants in the early mornings.
 Vendors and craftsmen shouted, beckoned, and sold without pause for breath.
-Grand hunts went on, and groups of men returned from near wilderness with limp animals over their shoulders.
-Fish and wine, armfuls of bread, barrels of oil.
-All in preparation for a citywide feast, was the speculation.
+Grand hunts went on, and groups of men returned from the near wilderness with limp animals over their shoulders.
+Fish, wine, armfuls of bread, and barrels of oil - all in preparation for a citywide feast, was the speculation.
 Theaters were dressed for epic plays, and stadiums readied for beast and sport.

 It was curious.
 Athens celebrated often, but always with significant purpose.
 This fair seemed wasteful in its lack thereof.
 Stiles frowned, prying open a cardamom pod.
 Inside was a small seed.
 He dropped it in the growing pile.
 Scott watched him with an easy smile, absently grinding the black seeds into fine, gray powder.
 "What a scary face."
 He finally said.
 Stiles spared him a look.

 "Are you not the least bit curious?"
-He asked, gesturing wildly [as he was prone to do].
-The open window brought harsh, gold sun and noise.
-Midday, and the marketplace was a distant roar.
-Citizens and their slaves, foreigners, animals and wood carts all loudly interacting.
+He asked, gesturing wildly as he was prone to do.
+The open window brought harsh sun and noise.
+Midday brought the distant roar of the market.
+Citizens, slaves, mysterious foreigners, confused livestock, and wood carts all mingling in a familiar cacophony.
 "No." Scott said.
 "I can't say that I am."
 Stiles found this disconcerting, to be so content with ignorance.
 He rolled a brittle pod between his fingertips, feeling the little veins and bumps.
 "I am."
 He huffed.
 "And you should be too."